Simulation Results of Center-Manifold-Based Identification of Polynomial Nonlinear Systems with Uncontrollable Linearization: Simulations

 The numerical example of a second-order PNS is studied:

 which can be written in the form of Eq. (\ref{eq_preliminary_nldequ_x0}) with

-It is assumed to be known that $D$, ${\bf F}_{1,1}$, ${\bf F}_{0,2}$, ${\bf H}_2$ are all zero matrices of appropriate dimensions.
+It is assumed to be known that $D$, ${\mathbf F}_{1,1}$, ${\mathbf F}_{0,2}$, ${\mathbf H}_2$ are all zero matrices of appropriate dimensions.
 Moreover, it is assumed that $\bar n=3$, $L=2$, which are known, too.
-It can be verified that $A$ is Hurwitz, $\left(C,A\right)$ is observable and $\left(A,[B,{\bf F}_{2,0}]\right)$ is controllable, but $\left(A,B\right)$ is uncontrollable.
-The excitation signal contains five frequency components which are $\omega_1=0.13,\omega_2=0.79,\omega_3=2.65,\omega_4=7.81,\omega_5=18.37$ rad/s. ${\bf U}_1=0.05\left([1,2,4,8,16]\otimes [1,0]\right)$ while ${\bf U}_k=0$ for every $k\ge 2$.
+It can be verified that $A$ is Hurwitz, $\left(C,A\right)$ is observable and $\left(A,[B,{\mathbf F}_{2,0}]\right)$ is controllable, but $\left(A,B\right)$ is uncontrollable.
+The excitation signal contains five frequency components which are $\omega_1=0.13,\omega_2=0.79,\omega_3=2.65,\omega_4=7.81,\omega_5=18.37$ rad/s. ${\mathbf U}_1=0.05\left([1,2,4,8,16]\otimes [1,0]\right)$ while ${\mathbf U}_k=0$ for every $k\ge 2$.

 Now we start describing the identification process.
-Note that the following procedures are not exactly copying the proposed algorithm of \cite{Huang2024Analytical} which is designed for general PNSs.
-But we believe when identifying a nonlinear system, it is beneficial to exploit \emph{a priori} information about the underlying system as much as possible, not only to simply the SID algorithm, but also to expect better performance.
+Note that the following procedures are not exactly copying Algorithm 4 of \cite{Huang2024Analytical} which is designed for general PNSs.
+But we believe when identifying a nonlinear system, it is beneficial to exploit \emph{a priori} information about the underlying system as much as possible, not only to simplify the SID algorithm, but also to expect better performance.

 In the simulation, we compare the SID performance of the CM-based method either when noise is absent or present.
-When noise is absent and $\left({\bf U}_l,{\bf Y}_l\right), l=1,2,3,4$ is accurately known, by running Algorithms \ref{Alg1}-\ref{Alg2} with $\left({\bf U}_1,{\bf Y}_1,S\right)$ as input for the following Sylvester equation (see \cite{Huang2024Analytical} for its derivation)
+When noise is absent and $\left({\mathbf U}_l,{\mathbf Y}_l\right), l=1,2,3,4$ is accurately known, by running Algorithms \ref{Alg1}-\ref{Alg2} with $\left({\mathbf U}_1,{\mathbf Y}_1,S\right)$ as input for the following Sylvester equation (see \cite{Huang2024Analytical} for its derivation)

 where ${\mathbf{X}}_{1,{\rm{c}}}\in\mathbb R^{n_{1,\rm c}\times\delta_1}$, $A_{1,\rm c}\in\mathbb R^{n_{1,\rm c}\times n_{1,\rm c}}$, $C_{1,\rm c}\in\mathbb R^{p\times n_{1,\rm c}}$, $B_{1,\rm c}\in\mathbb R^{n_{1,\rm c}\times m}$, one obtains the singular values $1.2,1.9\times 10^{-14},1.4\times 10^{-15},2.4\times 10^{-32},0,0$.
-Then it is clear that $n_{1,\rm c}=1$, and ${\bf X}_{1,\rm c}$ is obtained as part of the output of Algorithm \ref{Alg2}.
+Then it is clear that $n_{1,\rm c}=1$, and ${\mathbf X}_{1,\rm c}$ is obtained as part of the output of Algorithm \ref{Alg2}.
 Now consider the Sylvester equation

-where ${{{\bf{\bar X}}}_2}=[{\bf X}_1,{\bf X}_2]$, ${{\bar S}_2}={\rm blkdiag}\left(S,{S^{\left\langle 2 \right\rangle }}\right)$, ${{{\mathcal R}}^\prime_2} = {\rm{blkdiag}}\left( {1,{\mathcal R}_2^{2,0}} \right)$ (since ${\mathcal R}_2^{2,0}$ is not used in the SID algorithm, its expression is omitted, for details the readers are referred to \cite{Huang2024Analytical}),
+where ${{{\bar{\mathbf X}}}_2}=[{\mathbf X}_1,{\mathbf X}_2]$, ${{\bar S}_2}={\rm blkdiag}\left(S,{S^{\left\langle 2 \right\rangle }}\right)$, ${{{\mathcal R}}^\prime_2} = {\rm{blkdiag}}\left( {1,{\mathcal R}_2^{2,0}} \right)$ (since ${\mathcal R}_2^{2,0}$ is not used in the SID algorithm, its expression is omitted, for details the readers are referred to \cite{Huang2024Analytical}),

 in which